NoUhMaybeUNT/Supervised-Machine-Learning-Assignment/src/README.md

 Notes
 - If your local path to the repo contains spaces (e.g., inside "Programming Assignments/Assignment4"), quote the path when cd'ing into it.
 After cd'ing into Supervised-Machine-Learning-Assignment, the commands above work as-is.
 - Reuse this .venv for subsequent runs.
 To leave the virtual environment: deactivate
+- The outputs/ folder is gitignored; artifacts are generated when you run the program.

 What you’ll see
 - A preview of the dataset (first 10 rows)